• Skip to primary navigation

 • Help

-Some of these fixings you will be familiar with, others you may have never seen before.
+Some of the fixings listed below will be familiar to you whereas others you may have never seen before.
 The idea is to give you an idea of what is available and how to use it.
-They are in no particular order and some, such as the first two, have many uses.
+They are in no particular order and some have a variety of different uses.

-Above Image Bottom: Galvanised strap.
-One of the more versatile fixings in the trade.
-Can be used for fixing roof timbers in place, holding door frames to masonry, cut into washers, the list goes on.
+Galvanised strap is one of the more versatile fixings in the trade.
+It can be used for fixing roof timbers in place, holding door frames to masonry, fixing timbers to other timbers or masonry, cut into sections and used as washers, the list goes on and on.

 Different types of fixings